atlashruggin.com

 Rooftops and River Banks

-The first time I was in Istanbul it was the end of October and it was just beginning to get a tiny bit chilly in the evenings.
-Now it early September and it is HOT.
-The rooftops are buzzing with cool cocktail instagram worthy spots and beautiful international hipsters happy to oblige.
-The beaches are full of bikinis and picnickers.
-The Bosphorus full of yachts and cruise ships.
-The bridges full of fishermen and tourists.
-This city knows how to exploit her physical charms to the fullest, shamelessly flaunting it for all to see and glistening sea.
+The first time I was in Istanbul, it was the end of October, and it was just beginning to get a tiny bit chilly in the evenings.
+Now it’s early September, and it is HOT.
+The rooftops are buzzing with cool cocktail bars, perfect for Instagram-worthy photos, and beautiful international hipsters happy to oblige.
+The beaches are packed with sunbathers in bikinis and picnicking families.
+The Bosphorus is teeming with yachts and cruise ships.
+The bridges are lined with fishermen and tourists.
+This city knows how to flaunt its physical charms to the fullest, shamelessly showcasing its beauty to the world, with the glistening sea as its backdrop.

 Magic Kingdoms and Arabian Nights

-I read Arabian nights as a little girl, falling asleep to tales of genies, tramps and thieves, whiling away rainy days in the company of Scheherazade and scorcerers.
-These stories are supposed to take place in today’s Baghdad, Cairo, Damascus, Isfahan but in my mind they take place in Sultanahmet, the old part of Istanbul which boasts the Hagia Sophia, the Blue Mosque, the Grand Bazaar, the Cisterns and a myriad of riches all surrounded by minarets, the warren of tiny alley ways and rooftop gardens that seem to weave together into a tapestry of stories that float on the blue waters like a magic carpet in the sky.
+Sultanahmet boasts the Hagia Sophia, the Blue Mosque, the Grand Bazaar, the Cisterns, and a myriad of riches, all surrounded by minarets, a warren of tiny alleyways, and rooftop gardens that seem to weave together into a tapestry of stories that float on the blue waters like a magic carpet in the sky.
 It is otherworldly and very much of this world at the same time.
-It is the place I imagined as a little girl.
-I can just see Aladdin running through the streets trying to escape after stealing some fruit from a vendor.
+This is the place I imagined as a little girl.
+I can just see Aladdin running through the streets, trying to escape after stealing some fruit from a vendor.

 The Hagia Sophia is magical.
-Sunlight twinkles through her dome casting soft fingers through the space and lighting up the twirls of arabic text and texture that entwine the walls.
-It is blurry to me – a feeling more than a solid building.
-It is to simple to describe it as a mosque or a church converted.
-It is a living breathing monument on a hill.
+Sunlight twinkles through her dome, casting soft fingers of light through the space and illuminating the intricate swirls of Arabic text and textures that adorn the walls.
+It’s more than just a building; it’s a feeling, a living, breathing monument on a hill.
+It’s far too simplistic to describe it merely as a converted mosque or church.

 Days of wine and song

-During the early mornings I hear the muezzins call to prayer intermingled with the church bells.
-Where we are staying is right next to a Catholic church and it is a mystery when the bells go.
-But like clockwork the call to prayer sings its mournful song 5 times a day.
-Growing up in Malaysia this sounds is comforting to me.
-Even though I grew up catholic, this familiar chant makes me think of my childhood home.
-Like Malaysia Turkey is officially a Muslim country with a heavy dose of non muslim citizens that coexist side by side with their Muslim neighbors and family members.
-It is just part of the color.
+During the early mornings, I hear the muezzins call to prayer intermingled with the church bells.
+We’re staying right next to a Catholic church, and it’s a mystery when the bells actually chime.
+But like clockwork, the call to prayer sings its mournful song five times a day.
+Growing up in Malaysia, this sound is comforting to me.
+Even though I was raised Catholic, this familiar chant evokes memories of my childhood home.

 Come, whoever you are … our threshold is not a threshold of despair – Rumi